 Coincidentally, over the years I've published many articles with specific strategies on how to forgive someone right on this site.
 They all start with the same first step: Deciding that you WANT to forgive and let go.

-Today I was interviewed by the founders of the Marriage Restoration Project, Shlomo and Rivka Slatkin, on the topic of letting go of emotional baggage in relationships.We talk about getting to that first step of forgiveness here:
+This interview by the founders of the Marriage Restoration Project, Shlomo and Rivka Slatkin, on the topic of letting go of emotional baggage in relationships, happened soon after I forgave my attacker. .We talk about getting to that first step of forgiveness here:

 Think about it: You can NOT possibly be happy and resentful at the same time.
 Pick one!